 The August regular meeting of the Trinity County Amateur Radio Club will be Wednesday, August 9, 2017, at 6:30pm.
-Location still to be determined.
-It would normally be at the 4H office at the fairgrounds in Hayfork but the fair … Continue reading →
+The location of the August meeting will be at the Trinity Waterworks District Office Board Room.
+The district office is at … Continue reading →

 The TCARC picnic is Saturday, July 22.
 It will be at Ed and Vi’s home on Five Cent Gulch Road in Weaverville.
 (Left turn off of Highway 3 just North of Tops Mini-Mart.
 Go about 300 yards and look for … Continue reading →